 Assessment information and pupil progress are available to parents at reviews, parent consultations and termly reports.

-Those staff involved in SEND are:
+Staff involved in SEND are:

 - Class Teachers